comunica/comunica/packages/actor-init-sparql/README.md

 The HTTP service can only be started dynamically.
 An alternative config file can be passed via the `COMUNICA_CONFIG` environment variable.

+Use `bin/http.js` when running in the Comunica monorepo development environment.

 ### Usage within application